visualopsholdings/nodes-devops/aws/README.md

 Or whatever your domain is.

-After this you can visit "nodes" on the web.
-To login, use the VID
+After this you can visit "nodes" on the web https://nodes.visualops.com/apps/login To login, use the VID

 ```
 Vk9WNIdltNaXa0eOG9cAdmlzdWFsb3Bz